 What is the California Employment Development Department (EDD)?

 It is a department of the government that provides services to businesses, workers, and job seekers such as assisting employers with labor needs, administering federally-funded workforce investment programs, assisting disadvantaged recipients in becoming self-sufficient, supporting state activities and benefit programs by collecting and administering employment-related taxes, and more.
-The EDD serves as one of the nation’s largest tax agencies through the collection of payroll taxes.
+The CA EDD serves as one of the nation’s largest tax agencies through the collection of payroll taxes.

 EDD (Employment Development Department) – California Payroll Taxes